Executing an AWS .NET Lambda at an Exact Time with Step Functions

 Full source code available here.

 There are a few ways to execute a Lambda at a given time with AWS.
-One of the most common is to use Event Bridge, but it is granular down to a minute, i.e. you want something to run tomorrow at 18:30, it will run within a minute of that.
+One of the most common is to use Event Bridge Scheduler, but it is granular down to a minute, i.e. you set something to run tomorrow at 18:30, but it won’t necessarily start at that exact time.
+Event Bridge Scheduler will schedule it to run within a minute of the set time.
 For many cases, that is fine.

 But if you want more precision there are a few approaches.
 The first is to handle it yourself by setting your job to start at 18:29, then in the code sleep until the exact second.

-Another is to use a Step Function, they let you schedule a Lambda execution up to a year in the future.
+Another way is to use a Step Function.
+It lets you schedule a Lambda execution up to a year in the future.
 In my tests, the execution takes place within a quarter to a tenth of a second of the specified time.

 The Lambda